 Place a light source around the area

-The main way that looks good is by placing some sort of light source at most 15 blocks away from the water.
-The closer the better, but it does keep the water from freezing.
-For some reason, the Sun doesn’t stop the water from freezing so you actually have to put down something like a lantern.
-Most people like to place down Torches around the area, but you can use whatever you want.
+The main way that looks good is by placing some light sources 15 blocks away from the water.
+The closer, the better, but it does keep the water from freezing.
+For some reason, the Sun doesn’t stop the water from freezing, so you must put down something like a lantern.
+Most people like to place Torches around the area, but you can use whatever you want.

 Even Glowstone will work as well.
 You just need to be creative by making it fit with the aesthetic of your builds.
 If you don’t care about the look, just use whatever you can find.
-It doesn’t matter where you put it, as long as the source of light is within the proximity of the water source.
-Just make sure you are able to get around it without getting annoyed.
+It doesn’t matter where you put it as long as the light source is within the water source’s proximity.
+Just make sure you can get around it without getting annoyed.

 Keep the water area covered

 The look of the slab is why the method is unpopular, so if you don’t want to do it that way, the light method works perfectly fine.
-If it is a larger body of water that you don’t want to freeze, these methods work the same on them as well.
-Just make sure to cover all the blocks with a method or else that block of water will turn to ice.
+If it is a larger body of water, you don’t want to freeze; these methods also work the same on them.
+Make sure to cover all the blocks with a method, or else that water block will turn to ice.

 Don’t build your base in a cold biome

-If you already have a base in a cold biome and you don’t want to follow the previous methods, then your water will become ice and it will be a hassle to replace the water every five minutes.
-Just try your best to figure out where to build your base and if you build in a cold area, make sure to follow the previous 2 methods.
+If you already have a base in a cold biome and don’t want to follow the previous methods, your water will become ice, and it will be a hassle to replace the water every five minutes.
+Just try your best to figure out where to build your base, and if you build in a cold area, follow the previous 2 methods.

 What biomes freeze water?

-There are actually a lot of biomes that can freeze water.
-Keep in mind that the only way that water can freeze is if it is exposed to the sky.
+There are a lot of biomes that can freeze water.
+Remember that the only way water can freeze is if it is exposed to the sky.
 The methods before will work either way.
-Any of these biomes are dangerous and they all have some sort of snow and ice all over the place.
-If you do make a base in any of these areas, then good luck.
+Any of these biomes are dangerous, and they all have some sort of snow and ice all over the place.
+Good luck if you make a base in any of these areas.

 There are over 10 different biomes that have the snowy effect to them as of the current Minecraft patch.
-They might add more to the game, but if you do end up building a base in one of these areas, then you might want to think about making your water sources and gardens underground.
+They might add more to the game, but if you build a base in one of these areas, you might want to think about making your water sources and gardens underground.
 This will help stop the freezing above ground.